-The FAFSA form is made available on October 1st.
+The FAFSA form typically opens October 1, but the 2024-25 FAFSA will be available at some point in December 2023.
 Even if you submit it early, that doesn't mean you'll get an aid offer right away.
 Each school has a different schedule for awarding and paying out financial aid.